GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Revisiting CAM in ViT

-As shown in Fig.~\ref{fig:pilot}, if we simply follow the conventional method, the generated CAMs are flawed.
+As shown in Fig.~\ref{fig:pilot}, if we simply follow the conventional method, the transformer CAMs are flawed, \ie, the activation is not correctly located on targeted objects and cannot be used to generate pseudo segmentation labels.
 Due to the self-attention mechanism, every feature map location encodes information from the entire image in a fully connected manner.
-However, classification loss is indifferent to extensive activation across objects, requiring only a sufficient pooled global average.
+However, classification loss is indifferent to extensive activation across objects, requiring only a sufficient pooled global average value.
 So per-location features may not contribute to local classification predictions, and activation shows noise across the image, or can be completely wrong.
-Reliable CAMs are crucial for end-to-end WSSS, but CNN-based CAMs cannot be naively migrated to vision transformers, \ie changing backbones of current end-to-end WSSS methods to transformer architectures is non-trivial.
+Reliable CAMs are crucial for WSSS, but CNN-based CAMs cannot be naively migrated into vision transformers, i.e. changing backbones of current WSSS methods to transformers is non-trivial.